 If you genuinely don’t know where all your money has gone at the end of the month, then you need to try a spending diary.
 Simply note down each purchase and the amount and then check at the end of the month to see where you may be able to make savings.

 If you have never meal planned before, getting started can seem quite hard.
 Once you take the plunge, you will never look back.
 Not only will this save you money each week, it will also stop the ‘what’s for dinner’ dread as you will know exactly what you are having each night of the week.

-I love a savings challenge.
-This year I have challenged myself to save £10 each week on my grocery shop, save money for my kitchen renovation and I have just started a major savings challenge to save £40,000 in 4 years so that we can move house.
+I love a savings challenge and have previously challenged myself to save £10 each week on my grocery shop, save money for my kitchen renovation and I have just started a major savings challenge to save £40,000 in 4 years so that we can move house.
 Will I manage to accomplish this challenge – probably not – but if I don’t try then I definitely won’t.
 I’ve started by saving just £10, so already I only need £39,990.
 It sounds better already – ha ha.

-I am a coffee drinker and I love a trip to my local Costa but if I was to do that everyday it would cost me a fortune!
-I found the Aldi Latte sachets and really like these.
+I also found the Aldi Latte sachets and really like these.
 These come in boxes of 8 sachets for just 89p per box.
 A massive saving on the price of a coffee shop coffee.

-Following the above tips will mean you start saving money immediately.
+Following the the money saving tips will mean you start saving money immediately.
 Some of them may only save you a few pence here and there but added together, you could easily see some significant savings.
-Maybe this would give you enough spare cash to buy all your Christmas presents and save you having to borrow from your savings or paying with your credit card, leading to a much happier start to the new year.